mflova/lazy-type-hint/README.md

 ### Similarity based merge

 If two data structures within a container are detected to be the same, only one type alias will be created.
-However, it is also possible to merge different but similar mapping-based structures.
-By default, all dictionaries sharing 80% similarity will be merged, but this parameter can be also tuned:
+Moreover, by default, all dictionaries sharing 80% similarity will be merged.
+However, this parameter can be adjusted for different but similar mapping-based structures.

 ```py
 from lazy_type_hint import LazyTypeHint, ParsingStrategies